SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

 ## Exercise 3.4 Statement Help Panel

-1. The SQL Console has an optional statement help panel that shows additional details for a SQL statement that is selected by the input indicator.
-Enter the statement below into the SQL Console and show the Statement Help panel.
+1. The SQL console has an optional statement help panel that shows additional details for a SQL statement that is selected by the input indicator.
+Enter the statement below into the SQL console and show the Statement Help panel.

     ![](images/StatementHelpPanel.png)